 PO Box 75039

-Personal information is required to support transaction processing and communications, and to satisfy valid information requests from Interac™, banks, regulators, and other organizations who are legally entitled to make such requests.
+Personal information is required to support Clik2pay Services, and to satisfy valid information requests from payment networks, banks, regulators, Clients and other organizations who are legally entitled to make such requests.

 When completing a Clik2pay transaction through the Internet or through a mobile device, we may collect device level information about that Consumer.
 This information will help to identify higher risk transactions and monitor potential fraud or suspicious transactions.

 Having Consumer information helps us determine preferences and consider enhancements or other service offerings, such as instalments, receipts and deferral plans.

 When a Consumer is using our website, we may monitor and/or record browsing habits to better understand usage of our on-line assets.

 If the Client provides us information about a specific Consumer to resolve a complaint, we may learn additional Consumer information.
 We will only use this information to address comments and/or reply to questions, and we may store the communication and our reply in case we correspond further.

 If a Consumer receives an email claiming to be from Clik2pay that they believe to be fraudulent, they should not open, respond or click any links or open attachments contained within the email.
 Consumers may be instructed to notify us immediately by forwarding a copy of the email to us at email@example.com and then delete the email.

 In order to provide certain services on mobile devices, we may require location information.
 If the Client or Consumer does not consent to collection of this information, then they cannot use the corresponding Services.
 Clients and Consumers can stop our collection of location information at any time by changing the preferences on their mobile devices.
 If the preferences are changed, our Services may no longer function.
 Clients and Consumers also may stop our collection of location information through the Services by following the standard uninstall process to remove all Clik2pay mobile applications from their devices.